 1015 Locust St.

 St. Louis, Mo.
 63101

-The deadline for applications is Monday, January 7, 2013.
-The award will be presented at the United Media Guild’s Annual Dinner in late January.
+The deadline for applications is Monday, January 27, 2014.
+The panel of judges is comprised of previous award winners.
+The award will be presented by the United Media Guild at a ceremony in the Spring.